A-Pro® Salt Lake Valley Home Inspection:

-A-Pro Salt Lake Valley Home Inspection provides Industry leading 500 point Pre-Purchase Home inspections that include a free foundation level survey ($150 value).
+A-Pro Salt Lake Valley Home Inspection provides Industry-leading 500 point Pre-Purchase Home inspections that include a free foundation level survey ($150 value).
 A standard Pre-Purchase home inspection is a visual examination of the physical structure and major interior systems of a residential building, much like a physical exam that your doctor may perform on you.
 However, it should be clearly understood that a home inspection is not to be confused with an appraisal, warranty evaluation, building code inspection, a guarantee of any kind, and/or an insurance policy on the condition of the property.

 Home Seller Inspection (Pre-Listing Inspection)

 The Home Seller Inspection sometimes called a pre-inspection is a very intelligent but often underused selling tool for a prospective home seller.
-Getting the home inspection done prior to placing a home under contract or even on the market gives the current owner an opportunity to exhibit transparency in a future transaction thus potentially speeding up the selling process and eliminating last-minute deal points that could kill the sell.
-A major benefit of a Home Seller Inspection is any repairs needed can by systematically and efficiently taken care of without the pressure of a pending deadline.
+Getting the home inspection done prior to placing a home under contract or even on the market gives the current owner an opportunity to exhibit transparency in a future transaction thus potentially speeding up the selling process and eliminating last-minute deal points that could kill the sale.
+A major benefit of a Home Seller Inspection is any repairs needed can be systematically and efficiently taken care of without the pressure of a pending deadline.

 The actions of the inspector in this type of inspection mimic that of a Home Buyers Inspection except that the report is delivered to the seller.
-Want to shorten the days on market that your property stays on the market?
+Want to shorten the days on the market that your property stays on the market?
 Call A-Pro Salt Lake Valley home inspection and order a Home Seller Inspection and get us working for you.